notomato/li3_ensureindex/README.md

 ## Index Definition

-To define your indexes inside your model, just add a static and public _indexes property, such as:
+To define your indexes inside your model, just add a static and public `indexes` property, such as:

-    static public $_indexes = array(
+    static public $indexes = array(
         'indexname' =>  array(
             'keys' => array('somefield' => -1)
         )